MartyJek/RnD-Graduation-MJ/content/Notes/Concept Plan.md

 # Goal of the Project

 - **Make aware of and expose**
-	- energy use in content consumption
+	- energy use in digital media e.g. content consumption
-		- **through** attaching a Wattmeter in each computational component
+		- **through** attaching a Wattmeter in each computational component of the installation
 	- the underlying processes of media streaming
 	- the overarching system of ICT maximalisation
 		- **through** the medium